craigwinchester/wine-temp-checker/README.md

 ## License

+**GNU General Public License v2.0**
-MIT – Do what you want, just don’t blame us if your wine gets cooked.
+Do what you want, just don’t blame us if your wine gets cooked.

 ---